DataWraith/arxiv-frontpage/README.md

 # arxiv-frontpage

-A tool that creates a personalized frontpage of arXiv computer science papers ranked by your interests using GitHub Actions.
+A tool that creates a personalized frontpage of arXiv computer science papers ranked by your interests.

 ## Demo